The spiritual world is not straightforward

 All this means the church and God's people

-will not have complete unity until the end of the age.
+will not have complete unity until the end of the age after Christ returns.
 Daniel 7:22-27 notes this in how the saints (us, the church) take possession of the kingdom after the Lord returns to defeat the last antichrist, which is part of the fourth beast of Daniel's vision in Daniel 7.

-I believe the end of the age is when the Lord returns and we will be resurrected to reign with Him in the Millennial Reign (Revelation 20:4-6; Daniel 7:21-27)
+The end of this age is when the Lord returns and we will be resurrected to reign with Him in the Millennial Reign (Revelation 20:4-6; Daniel 7:21-27)

 so I don't believe the church and God's people can come to complete